Elena Asins: Monumental works

 Since the 1980s, Asins devoted an important effort to public sculpture.
 Examples of her work are permanently installed in the Museo al Aire Libre (Fuengirola, Malaga), Vitoria (Alava), Berantevilla (Alava), and Zarautz (Gipuzkoa), where she created Canons 22, one of her most monumental works installed in front of the seascape.

 Collections

 Asins' work is represented in many permanent collections across the world.
 The Reina Sofia Museum in Madrid has the largest body of work in a public collection, since the museum became the recipient of her estate and personal archive in 2015.
 Work in other public collections include the Spanish Institute in New York, Kulturboherde (Hamburg), Institut Valencia d'Art Modern – IVAM (Valencia), Museo de Bellas Artes de Alava (Vitoria), Fundacion March (Madrid), Archivo Lafuente (Santander), Fundacion Chirivella Soriano, (Valencia), Collection Leonora and Jimmy Belilty (Caracas, Venezuela), Cisneros Fontanals Art Foundation, CIFO (Miami, FL) and The Tanya Capriles de Brillembourg Collection (USA) among many others.

+Asins work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.